CWRU plane crash

 - aircraft design improvements for icing and occupant protection

 - initial and recurrent training for pilots regarding weather sources and technology

 Making Changes for the Industry

 If you’ve been injured or you’ve lost a loved one in a general aviation accident, you want an aviation accident attorney who gets results and who knows how to protect your rights.
-With more than 85 years of experience, Nurenberg, Paris, Heller & McCarthy is confident in our ability to represent your case.
+With 90 years of experience, Nurenberg, Paris, Heller & McCarthy is confident in our ability to represent your case.

 Our aviation accident lawyers view every case as an opportunity to improve the aviation industry so other people don’t have to experience what you did.
 Give us a call today at (888) 900-6075 or fill out a free initial consultation form.

 Winner Aviation Corporation – Cessna Skymaster Crash in Dekalb, Georgia